15 Psychological Techniques to Enhance Intelligence & Boost Memory

 https://www.jagranjosh.com/general-knowledge/list-of-people-with-highest-iqs-1694766316-1

-The case studies showing how people were able to turn their intelligence around through sheer determination and adjustment methods show that commitment does pay.
-It is usually a question of equal facility and capacity; if they can get it done, why can’t you get it done?
+The case studies demonstrating how individuals transformed their intelligence through sheer determination and adjustment techniques show that commitment pays off.
+It's typically a matter of equal ability and potential; if they can achieve it, why can’t you?

 1. Bill Gates.